xarthurx/IG-Mesh/README.md

 Many of the base functions are converted from the geometry processing library [libigl](https://libigl.github.io), and ported into C# environment through the [PInvoke](https://www.grasshopper3d.com/forum/topics/link-use-c-code-or-c-lib-with-new-gh-plugin) methods.

-The rest is developed by the author in `C++` and ported to `C#` in the same manner.
+The author would like to pay his deepest gratitude to the developers for this library and the responsive Q\&A during the past years [^1].

-The author would like to pay his deepest gratitude to the library developers for this library and the responsive Q\&A during the past years [^1].
+The rest funcitons are developed by the author in `C++` and ported to `C#` in the same manner.

 [^1]: *The name of this library is also partially inspired by the [libigl](https://libigl.github.io).*